Elahemhrp/BreastCancerProject/README.md

 ---

-## 🏋️ Training the Model (Optional)
+## 🏋️ Training the Model

+### Option A: Local Training

-If you want to retrain the model from scratch instead of using the pre-trained weights, use the `train_script.py`:
+If you want to retrain the model from scratch on your local machine:

 ```bash
 # Train with ResNet34 and CLAHE enabled